tomhazledine/related-posts/README.md

 ### `forceSummaries` (boolean) - default: `false`

 By default, the script will only generate a summary for a post if it hasn't already been generated.
 This is an important performance optimisation, as generating a summary is an expensive part of the script (both in runtime, and in OpenAPI usage fees).
 However, if you want to re-generate the summaries for all posts, you can use the `forceSummaries` flag.

+### `forceEmbeddings` (boolean) - default: `false`

+By default, the script will only calculate the embeddings for a post if they haven't already been calculated.
+However, if you want to re-calculate the embeddings for all posts, you can use the `forceEmbeddings` flag.